 Supporting Multiple Python Environments¶

-- Install PyInstaller in each environment.
+- Install PyInstaller in each virtual environment.

 - Windows: ENV_ROOT\Scripts

 - Others: ENV_ROOT/bin

 Under Windows, the pip-Win package makes it especially easy to set up different environments and switch between them.
 Under GNU/Linux and Mac OS, you switch environments at the command line.

 See PEP 405 and the official Python Tutorial on Virtual Environments and Packages for more information about Python virtual environments.